kirillov-n-s/raycast_rendering/README.md

-University practice in computer graphics: manual by-pixel raycasting for analytical shapes
+University assignment in computer graphics: by-pixel raycasting for analytical shapes